Analog-Labs/substrate-faucet/README.md

 - CHANNEL_ID - Discord channel ID
 - MNEMONIC - Seed phrase for the token sender account
 - DISCORD_TOKEN - Auth token from Discord to authenticate the bot
+- ADDRESS_TYPE - Optional SS58 prefix identifier
+- AMOUNT - Size of faucet drip, defaults to 1 if not specified
+- ADDRESS_FORMAT_LINK - URL used in error message for malformed addresses, defaults to analog.one docs

 ## compile bot
 ```